 In this Dallas CityPASS review, I’ll explain how it works, how much you’ll save, and ultimately help you decide if it’s a good fit for you.

-Are you traveling to Dallas and looking for ways to save money?
-Although the best travel rewards credit cards can help you rack up enough rewards to cover your flight, you’ll still need watch your wallet once you get there.
+The best travel rewards credit cards can help you rack up enough rewards to cover your flight, but you’ll still need watch your wallet once you get there.
 Sightseeing, transportation, and wining and dining can get expensive!

-While I can’t help you with the wining and dining, here’s something that can cut your sightseeing costs by 40%: the Dallas CityPASS.
+While I can’t help you with the wining and dining part of your trip, here’s something that can cut your sightseeing costs by up to 47%: It’s called the Dallas CityPASS, and it can help you save big money in the “Big D.” Let’s explore how it works!

 Dallas CityPASS: How It Works

-The Dallas CityPASS is a sightseeing pass that includes single entry to four of Dallas’ top tourist attractions.
+The Dallas CityPASS is a sightseeing pass that includes single entry to four of the best attractions in Dallas.

-Truth be told, it’s less of a pass and more a set of tickets – five tickets, although you only use four.
+Every pass includes two standard attractions and offers a choice between three others to fill the two other slots.
+Essentially, you’ll get five tickets in total – although you only use four.
 Don’t worry, you don’t have to decide which sites you’ll visit in advance, though.

-When buy them online, you’ll get an email containing the ticket for each of the five attractions.
-You can print them or just show your tickets on your smartphone.
-You have a year to activate your pass by using your first ticket.
+After purchasing the Dallas CityPASS online, you’ll get an email containing the ticket for each of the five attractions.
+You can print them off, or simply show your tickets on your smartphone at each attraction.
+You have a year to activate your pass, which is done by using your first ticket.

 So, how do the tickets work?

 It’s easy.
-Just head to your first attraction, present your ticket to the staff for scanning, and voila—your Dallas CityPASS is officially activated and you’ll be admitted.
+Just head to your first attraction, and present your ticket to the staff for scanning.
+Voila – your Dallas CityPASS is officially activated and you’ll be admitted.
 You have nine days, including that day, to use your other three tickets.
 Once you do, the remaining ticket (for the attraction you didn’t choose) becomes void.

 Pretty easy, right?